 If you have bad valve guide seals, you will probably notice several things, most of which are related to exhaust.
 It’s important to understand the symptoms so you can take proper action after you come across them.
 Here are some of the most common signs of faulty valve guide seals.

-This smoke will likely show up while the vehicle idles and upon acceleration.
+But the smoke will likely also show up while the vehicle idles and upon acceleration.
 If the vehicle runs for a long time, the smoke may ease up and go away as the engine components heat up and expand.

 2) Excessive Oil Use